Is The 3-2-1 Method Your New Favourite Workout Routine?

 The 3-2-1 refers to your weekly split of workouts - three strength training sessions, two Pilates sessions, and one cardio session.
 All up, that’s six sessions per week, leaving you one full rest day, too.

-Although this is the most common variation of the 3-2-1 method, you could easily switch the ratio of Pilates and strength training around to give Pilates a heavier focus in your routine.
+Although this is the most common variation of the 3-2-1 method and how Katie’s program is structured, you could create your own version of this routine using the Sweat app (scroll down for more on how to do this!) and switch the ratio of Pilates and strength training around to give Pilates the heavier focus!.

 Is there more to it?
 Nope, that’s it.
 There are no specific rules about how long your workouts are, how heavy your weights should be, or how challenging your workouts have to feel.
 And that is the beauty of it.

-While there’s no perfect, universal workout routine, here are eight reasons why we definitely understand the hype.
+While there’s no perfect, universal workout routine, here are eight reasons why we definitely understand the hype and think Katie’s new program will quickly become a fan-favourite.

 Structure and consistency

 One of the best things about this workout schedule is the clear and consistent yet fun structure it provides for each week.
-There is plenty of flexibility built into the 3-2-1 method (more on that in a second), and at the same time, you know exactly what you’re doing and when you’ve achieved it.
+There is plenty of flexibility built into The 3-2-1 Method (more on that in a second), and at the same time, you know exactly what you’re doing and when you’ve achieved it.
+If you’re new to this routine, Katie recommends taking time to map out your week.

 Variety